 The County credits the Authority for the tax increment and special assessment revenues collected each year.
-These revenues totaled \$659,365 and \$666,675 for the years ending June 30, 2019 and 2018, respectively.
+These revenues totaled \$829,018 and \$810,808 for the years ending June 30, 2024 and 2023, respectively.
 The County uses these revenues to pay the expenses of the Authority.

-Economic Factors and Future Outlook
+Economic Factors and Future Outlook.

-Presently, the Authority is not aware of any significant changes in conditions that would have a significant effect on the administrative expenses in the near future other than the potential refunding of the Series 2012 Note.
+Presently, the Authority is not aware of any changes in conditions that would have a significant effect on the administrative expenses in the near future.